ecdraayer/Conv-Nets-for-Multi-label-classification/README.md

 Use the csv file created by running these commands in this [kaggle website](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/leaderboard) under late submissions to get the accuracy of the model.
 Note: All the python files make submission_keras.csv file which needs to be submitted to the above Kaggle link.

+If you get a MemoryError or are using a machine with low RAM or want to get results quickly then change the line

+`for v in training_data['tags'].values:`

+to

+`for v in training_data['tags'].values[:18000]:`

+You can put the number of training images you want to use in place of `18000`.
+This will give you results quickly but the model will be less accurate.